 So, which pump(s) to use?

 For the LT1 and stock LT4 engines, the Gen5 and Gen6 Camaro ZL1 or CTS-V3 fuel modules will work well.
 The Gen6 Camaro and CTS-V3 are the same part.
-They are capable of providing sufficient fuel.
 The pumping sections of the Gen 5 and Gen6 Camaro are identical with the same flowrates, so choose the pump that suits the chassis best.
 For most all applications, the Gen5 ZL1 fits best and has fewer changes necessary to make work properly.
 ACDELCO MU2101 is a good choice.

-The Cadillac CTS-V2 fuel module does not have the capability to feed 72psi to the high pressure side.
-It is limited to 65psi.
+The Cadillac CTS-V2 (2009 – 2014) fuel module does not have the capability to feed 72psi to the high pressure side.
+It is limited to 65psi due to the safety pressure relief valve built in to the module.
+There are no service parts available to replace the relief valve with a higher pressure version.

 For LT1 up to 750HP naturally aspirated, the ZL1 pump should work well.

-For stock LT4 the ZL1 pump should work well.
+For stock LT4 the ZL1 module should work well.
 It’s what came in the OEM application.

 For each of the GM engine control systems, there are some parts that are needed for a complete installation when using the ZL1 module.
 First, the kit does not come with the fuel module electrical plug.
 This plug is unique and does not fit anything else on the car except remote fuel level sensors.
 The other is a way to adapt the fuel pressure sensor into the fuel line.
 VaporWorx has several option to make these swaps easier.
 LT Engine Installation Parts